What is Google MUM? How It Can Impact SEO?

 4. Is MUM only focusing on English-language content?

 No, one of MUM’s strengths is its capacity to understand and process content in various languages simultaneously.
-It seeks to create a more inclusive and internationally relevant search experience for users from various linguistic regions.
+It aims to provide a more inclusive and globally relevant search experience for users from diverse linguistic regions.

 Join Our Newsletter To Get The Latest Updates Directly